Table of Contents

 Difficult to scale

 Managing Shopify shipping yourself is possible to do until you reach a certain point.
-If you remain consistent in your sales and don’t plan to grow, keeping it simple may work for you.
 As your business grows, it’s inevitable that you’ll need to incorporate new systems, shipping options, markets, and sales channels.

 You will want to offer a consistent customer experience and find the best shipping rates, services, and speeds to compete with top brands.
 As they grow, many Shopify merchants will turn to external providers and expand into multiple fulfillment centers.